vmware-tanzu/tanzu-dev-portal/content/tanzu/to/index.md

 ---
-description: Get enterprise observability for multi-cloud environments.
-Monitor everything from full-stack applications to cloud infrastructures with metrics, traces, event logs, and analytics.
+description: Monitor everything from full-stack applications to cloud infrastructures with metrics, traces, event logs, and analytics.
 Use Tanzu Observability to roll out monitoring as a service to all your DevOps teams, including developers and SREs across the enterprise.
 title: Tanzu Observability
 icon: icon-tap
 aliases: